-As of December 31, 2015, we had entered into firm transportation contracts to sell approximately 725,000 MMBtu to 775,000 MMBtu per day for 2016.
-For 2017, we had entered into firm transportation contracts to sell approximately 775,000 MMBtu to 1,125,000 MMBtu per day.
-For 2018 through 2020, we had entered into firm transportation contracts to sell approximately 1,125,000 MMBtu per day.
+As of December 31, 2016, we had entered into firm transportation contracts to deliver approximately 775,000 MMBtu to 1,125,000 MMBtu per day for 2017.
+For 2018 through 2020, we had entered into firm transportation contracts to deliver approximately 1,125,000 MMBtu per day.
 See Item 1.
 "Business-Transportation and Takeaway Capacity."
 Under these firm transportation contracts, we are obligated to deliver minimum daily volumes or pay fees for any deficiencies in deliveries.
 If production from our Utica Shale acreage decreases due to decreased developmental activities, taking into consideration the current low commodity price environment, production related difficulties or otherwise, we may be unable to meet our obligations under the existing firm transportation contracts, resulting in fees, which may be significant and may have a material adverse effect on our operations.